-Each Regent usually takes on a specific assignment during his/her term.
+Regents usually take on at least one specific assignment during their term.
 Assignments may include the following:

-• Recruit Class Advisors, coordinating with staff and considering candidates’ leadership potential.
+• Recruit and assign Class Advisors, coordinating with staff and considering candidates’ leadership potential.

 • Facilitate all Class Advisor meetings during Institute week.